MicrosoftDocs/OfficeDocs-ConnectivityAnalyzer/connectivity-analyzer/no-supported-authentication-methods-found-response.md

 For more information about how to publish Exchange 2007 Services through Microsoft ISA Server 2006, see [Publishing Exchange Server 2007 with ISA Server 2006](https://technet.microsoft.com/library/bb794751.aspx).

-The Exchange Remote Connectivity Analyzer is a new tool that has limited documentation at this time.
+Microsoft Remote Connectivity Analyzer has limited documentation at this time.
 In an effort to improve the documentation for each of the errors you might receive, we would like to solicit additional information from the community.
 Please use the Community Content section below to post additional reasons why you failed at this point.
 If you need technical assistance, please create a post in the appropriate [Exchange TechNet forum](https://go.microsoft.com/fwlink/?linkid=73420) or contact [support](https://go.microsoft.com/fwlink/?linkid=8158).

 </div>